-Winter is not over yet.
+We've been lucky in 2020 in terms of snow in Canada, but we're starting to get into the coldest months.
 Which means it's just as important as ever to plan ahead and check weather forecasts before setting out on the road, especially on longer drives.

 Look for special notices and storm warnings that may include both snow and wind for the two together can compound an already treacherous situation.
 Blowing snow creates whiteouts that completely block the driver's view, just as effectively as fog.

 If blowing snow conditions are forecast, it makes sense to delay the drive until conditions improve.
 If you absolutely have to go out when blowing snow is forecast, drive only as far as necessary and with extreme caution.

 13 Winter Driving Tips for Dealing With Whiteouts

 If you do have to drive or inadvertently find yourself caught in a whiteout here are some tips to help you get safely through the experience.